Boston Construction Accident Lawyer

 Contact Our Boston Construction Accident Attorneys Today

 Construction sites are dangerous places even when a person acts with the highest level of caution.
-Whether you need to appeal a denial of workers’ comp benefits or pursue a traditional personal injury case, a Boston personal injury attorney for construction accidents could help you determine your legal rights and pursue damages from negligent landowners.
+Whether you need to appeal a denial of workers’ comp benefits or pursue a third-party claim, a Boston personal injury attorney for construction accidents could help you determine your legal rights and pursue damages from negligent landowners.
 Contact our Boston construction accident attorney today to get started.
 Call the Law Office of John J. Sheehan at (617) 915-4523 for a free consultation.